HL7/fhir-pacio-adi/input/pagecontent/general_guidance.md

 ### Document Structure

 ADI FHIR native documents are instances of the Bundle resource with the `type` = `document`.
 The document should have all content contained within the Bundle with no external references except for the references to external documents in the [DocumentationObservation](StructureDefinition-PADI-DocumentationObservation.html).focus.
-FHIR Bundle documents consist or multiple entry resources within it, with the first entry being a Composition resource.
+FHIR Bundle documents consist of multiple entry resources within it, with the first entry being a Composition resource.
 The Composition resource acts as the header and organizational construct.
-It contains information about the document such as the category of document, dates, and references to the various participants of the document, as well as document sections used to categorize or organize the contains entries.
+It contains information about the document such as the category of document, dates, and references to the various participants of the document, as well as document sections used to categorize or organize the contained entries.

 The Advance Directive Interoperability document defines 7 sections:
 1. Healthcare Agent - Healthcare agents, healthcare agent advisors, and consent regarding their roles, powers, and limitations
 2. Quality of Life (Care Experience Preferences) - Quality of Life related personal care experiences, personal goals, and priorities
-3. End of Life/Emergency Intervention Preferences (Under Certain Health Conditions) - Preference CarePlans that contain the persons goals to be considered active under specific situations or conditions
+3. End of Life/Emergency Intervention Preferences (Under Certain Health Conditions) - Preference CarePlans that contain the person's goals to be considered active under specific situations or conditions
 4. Goals, Preferences, and Priorities Upon Death - Goals, preferences, and priorities a person has at the time of or soon after there death
 5. Additional Documentation - Observations regarding the existence of other advance directive related information
 6. Witness & Notary - References and information regarding witnesses and notary